Detective Pikachu (soundtrack)

-Pokémon Detective Pikachu (Original Motion Picture Soundtrack) is the score album to the 2019 film Pokémon Detective Pikachu, based on the Pokémon franchise, and the loose adaptation of the 2016 video game Detective Pikachu.
+Pokémon Detective Pikachu (Original Motion Picture Soundtrack) is the score album to the 2019 film of the same name, based on the Pokémon franchise, and the loose adaptation of the 2016 video game series of the same name.
 The score, composed by Henry Jackman, featured 27 tracks and was released digitally by WaterTower Music and Sony Classical Records on May 8, 2019, and in physical formats on May 10, coinciding with the film's United States theatrical release.
 The film also features an original single "Carry On" by Kygo and Rita Ora, served as the standalone track and not featured in the score album, it was independently released by RCA Records on April 19.
 The score is included as a part of Jackman's score catalog acquired by Reservoir Media in March 2022.

 Development

-Henry Jackman composed the film's score, in his third collaboration with Rob Letterman on Monsters vs. Aliens (2009) and Gulliver's Travels (2010).
+Henry Jackman composed the film's score, in his third collaboration with Rob Letterman after working together on Monsters vs. Aliens (2009) and Gulliver's Travels (2010).
 He called the music writing process as "immensely fun" and further added "The film itself was a unique invitation to create a new musical world representing all the wonderful and colorful characters of the Pokémon universe.
 I really enjoyed using many different sonic colors so, if you listen carefully, you can hear everything from the full symphony orchestra to analog vintage synths", although Bustle called the soundtrack as "heavy on electronic dance music".
 Letterman helped Jackman to bring his Roland TR-808 drum machine for the film score, but they could not use it as it "was faulty and damaged".
 Besides composing the score, Jackman arranged Junichi Masuda's "Red & Blue Theme" (used from previous Pokémon media) for the film's end credits, but was not included in the score soundtrack.